Michael-Stevens-27/Rgeoprofile/README.md

 * Presentation: An introduction to geographic profiling
 * Discussion: Enforcement in conservation
 * Presentation: An introduction to procedural justice
-* Novel applications of geographic profiling: Finding illusive species and sources of malarial mosquitos
+* Novel applications of geographic profiling: Finding illusive species and sources of malarial mosquitoes
 * Data: What is needed

 **Day 2**